DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Stats.md

 - A stat is a struct that contains the following:
 	- Name - a constant integer value (can be predefined by define macros or an enum)
 	- Current value - the current value of the stat
+		- public get access; private set access
+		- Setter clamps the value between the minimum and maximum values
 	- Maximum value - the maximum value of the stat
+		- A max value below 0 means the stat is not capped
+		- Should have a getter for this
 	- Minimum value - the minimum value of the stat
 	- Description - a string that describes the stat